 Eucalyptus oil CAS 84625-32-1 is colorless or light yellow oil liquid, with characteristic odor of eucalyptol aroma.
 Eucalyptus oil is obtained from fresh leaves of the tall evergreen eucalyptus tree.
 The tree, which has the botanicalname Eucalyptus Globulus is also known as fever tree, blue gum tree or stringy bark tree.
 1ml eucalyptus oil dissolve in 5ml 70% alcohol under temperature of 20℃.
+If you want to buy Eucalyptus oil 70%, please feel free to contact us.

 extracted by steam distillation,and refined processing.
 The proportion of raw materials and output is 2%-3%.